Rent a Room scheme – how it works and tax rules

-You may wish to charge for additional services when you take in a lodger, such as providing meals or laundry services.
+You might wish to charge for additional services when you take in a lodger, such as providing meals or laundry services.

 The money you receive for these services must be added to the rent you receive to work out your total income.
 If your total income is more than £7,500 for the tax year (6 April to 5 April), and your overall income is greater than the individual Personal Allowance, you will need to pay some tax.

 If your income from your lodger is more than £7,500 for the tax year, you have two options:

 - Pay tax on your actual profit from the property (which is calculated as income received minus allowable expenses).
 This is the normal arrangement for a rental business.

 - Pay tax on the gross (before tax) income minus the tax-free threshold, but with no allowance for expenses.